Lanagan, Missouri

-Lanagan is a city in McDonald County, Missouri, United States.
+Lanagan is a city on Indian Creek in McDonald County, Missouri, United States.
 It is near Truitt's Cave.
 The population was 373 at the 2020 census, down from 419 in 2010.

 History

 A post office called Lanagan has been in operation since 1891.
 According to tradition, the community was named after a railroad employee.

 Geography

 Lanagan is located in west-central McDonald County.
 Missouri Route 59 passes through the town as Main Street, leading north 3 mi to Anderson and south 6 mi to Noel.
 Pineville, the county seat, is 5 mi to the east via county roads.

 According to the U.S. Census Bureau, Lanagan has a total area of 0.94 sqmi, all of it recorded as land.
 Indian Creek passes through the city, with the bulk of the city on the west side of the creek.
 Indian Creek is a south-flowing tributary of the Elk River and part of the Neosho River watershed.